 *Entrants must allow the Brazoria County Bar Foundation and/or the Brazoria County Bar Association to reproduce entries in any medium without restriction in perpetuity.

-*The essay must: accompany the entry form, be no more than three pages, typewritten and be double-spaced.
+*The essay must be submitted online, be no more than three pages, typewritten and be double-spaced.

 *The submitted work must be the applicant’s own original work.